otavioolsilva/cronk/SECURITY.md

 ## Reporting a Vulnerability

-Please, report vulnearbilities first to otavioolsilva@outlook.com, this is the main channel.
+Please, report vulnerabilities first to otavioolsilva@outlook.com, this is the main channel.